OneMoreJson/LearningJava/README.md

 Completed.
 A lot of what was done in reversing the strings or integer digits can be revisited using the array information.
 After looking at the instructor’s demonstration I want to remember a few things.
 First, I always forget that we can now use the built in: Arrays.toString(array) … Second, the instructor breaks the array into half and uses a temp var to hold data from first position until it can be placed in the last position.
 This is done, mirroring data from first half to the second half.
 Meanwhile, “i” is counting down to the halfway point.
 Once there, we are done.
 If we didn’t stop at the halfway point, we would end up mirroring the data back to the position it previously started at.
 The result would look like nothing happened.
 I am providing the instructor’s example with my comments because I thing this should be thoroughly incorporated within the programmer’s mindset.

+#### 2100  || Lists

+First time really diving into the lists of java.
+I am surprised as they are pretty powerful.
+Arrays lead to understanding how lists should work.
+However, from what I gather there are both limitations as well as benefits to using lists instead of an array.
+Although, I’m not really seeing it right now.
+I also noted that we are getting into a lot more built in methods.
+I think you can learn to program, figuring out solutions to problems.
+However, it also seems like a ton of strength comes from the built in libraries.
+When you know how to use them, the language really opens up.

 -----------------------------------------------------------------------------

 ### 2021 09 10 || US08 Challenge